This guide describes how to deploy, configure, and run data pipelines that use the SAP OData plugin.

 Sample development and test configurations

 - Dataproc cluster with 8 workers, each with 4 CPUs and 26 GB memory.
-Use the Number of Splits to Generate up to 28.
+Generate up to 28 splits.

 - Dataproc cluster with 2 workers, each with 8 CPUs and 52 GB memory.
-Use the Number of Splits to Generate up to 12.
+Generate up to 12 splits.

 Sample production configurations and throughput

 - Dataproc cluster with 8 workers, each with 8 CPUs and 32 GB memory.
-Use Number of Splits to Generate up to 32 (half the available total CPUs).
+Generate up to 32 splits (half of the available CPUs).

 - Dataproc cluster with 16 workers, each with 8 CPUs and 32 GB memory.
-Use Number of Splits to Generate up to 64 (half the available total CPUs).
+Generate up to 64 splits (half the available CPUs).

 Sample throughput for an SAP S4HANA 1909 production source system